JeffersonLab/solid_release/howto.md

 singularity container is the standard way of running solid software.
-They are created by pull from docker containers on ifarm with the following command module load singularity-2.6.0 cd /group/solid/apps/ setenv SINGULARITY_CACHEDIR ./ singularity pull docker://jeffersonlab/solid:[tag]
+They are created by pull from docker containers on ifarm with the following command
+* cmodule load singularity-2.6.0
+* cd /group/solid/apps/
+* setenv SINGULARITY_CACHEDIR ./
+* singularity pull docker://jeffersonlab/solid:[tag]

-singularity containers are under /group/apps/ and the list are as of (2018/12/19): jeffersonlab_solid_tag1.0.0_digestsha256:873524668b3b360392437188cf26f375cafc2e03a9bde6a58469a7dad8cc373a_20181204_s2.6.0.simg jeffersonlab_solid_tag1.devel_s2.6.0.simg jeffersonlab_solid_tag2.devel_s2.6.0.simg
+singularity containers are under /group/apps/ and the list are as of (2018/12/19):
+* jeffersonlab_solid_tag1.0.0_digestsha256:873524668b3b360392437188cf26f375cafc2e03a9bde6a58469a7dad8cc373a_20181204_s2.6.0.simg
+* jeffersonlab_solid_tag1.devel_s2.6.0.simg
+* jeffersonlab_solid_tag2.devel_s2.6.0.simg

-On ifarm (or any jlab internal machine with nfs access to /group/apps/), you can load them directly otherwise dowload them by "scp your_jlab_username@ftp.jlab.org:/group/solid/apps/[singularity_container_filename] ./"
+On ifarm (or any jlab internal machine with nfs access to /group/apps/), you can load them directly. otherwise dowload them by "scp your_jlab_username@ftp.jlab.org:/group/solid/apps/[singularity_container_filename] ./"

-singularity container naming convention: for production container which won't changce once released "orgnization_repository_tag_digest_uploadtime_singularityversion.singularityformat" for devel container which would update from time to time "orgnization_repository_tag_singularityversion.singularityformat"
+singularity container naming convention:
+* for production container which won't changce once released: "orgnization_repository_tag_digest_uploadtime_singularityversion.singularityformat"
+* for devel container which would update from time to time:
+"orgnization_repository_tag_singularityversion.singularityformat"

 The official github clone on ifarm for testing:
-/group/solid/solid_github/JeffersonLab/solid_gemc
+* /group/solid/solid_github/JeffersonLab/solid_gemc
-/group/solid/solid_github/gemc/source
+* /group/solid/solid_github/gemc/source

 # load container
 ***************************************************************